f5devcentral/f5-cis-docs/user_guides/multi-cluster/user-guide.md

 Today, organizations are increasingly deploying multiple Kubernetes clusters.
 Deploying multiple Kubernetes clusters can improve availability, isolation and scalability.
 This user-guide documents how CIS can automate BIP-IP to provide Edge Ingress services for a dev to prod Kubernetes cluster.

+**Note:**
+* This user-guide is based on the [F5 CIS 2.4 release] which deploys CIS per each Kubernetes cluster which manages different BIG-IP partitions.With CIS 2.15 release, a single CIS can be deployed to manage apps across multiple clusters.
+For more information, see [MultiCluster Support](../../multicluster_user_guides/CIS%20HA/README.md).

 ## Multi-Cluster Application Architecture

 In this user-guide, each cluster runs a full copy of the application.
 This simple but powerful approach enables an application to be graduated from dev to prod.
 Future user-guides will focus on multiple availability zones using health-aware global load balancing.
 Diagram below represents the two clusters in the user-guide.